hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 As you can see, the `v.timestamp > '2023-01-01'` condition is not necessary.
 The inner join guarantees that `v.timestamp >= p.time_created` and `p.time_created > '2023-01-01'` is already in the `WHERE` clause.

-Yet adding the `v.timestamp > '2023-01-01'` condition speeds up the query by about 40 % on my machine (500 ms vs. 300 ms).
+Yet adding the `v.timestamp > '2023-01-01'` condition speeds up the query by about 40 % on my machine (500 ms vs. 300
+ms).

 ### Aggregation vs. sorting

 Sorting is expensive.
 If you can, you should probably avoid it.
-I've seen quite a lot of code that sorts tables only to get a maximum of some column, i.e., where simple group by would suffice.
+I've seen quite a lot of code that sorts tables only to get a maximum of some column, i.e., where simple `GROUP BY` would suffice.
 Most often, such queries started out as more complex, and the sorting was originally necessary.

 Let's see this on an example.
-We want to get an id and a timestamp of the latest visit to our website:
+We want to get the `id` and the `timestamp` of the latest visit to our website:

 ```sql
 select id, timestamp